George Mikan: Chicago American Gears (1946–1947)

-Minneapolis Lakers (1947–1956)
+Minneapolis Lakers (1947–1954, 1956)

 In his first season with the Lakers, Mikan led the league in scoring with 1,195 points, becoming the only NBL player to score more than 1,000 points in an NBL season.
-Following the regular season, he was named the league's MVP. and the Lakers won the NBL title.
-In April 1948, he led the Lakers to victory in the World Professional Basketball Tournament where he was named MVP after scoring a tournament-record 40 points against the New York Renaissance in the title-clinching game.
+Following the regular season, he was named the league's MVP and the Lakers won the NBL title.
+In April 1948, he led the Lakers to victory in the World Professional Basketball Tournament, where he was named MVP after scoring a tournament-record 40 points against the New York Renaissance in the title-clinching game.

 The following year, the Lakers and three other NBL franchises jumped to the fledgling Basketball Association of America.
-Mikan led his new league in scoring, and again set a single-season scoring record.
+Mikan led the new league in scoring, and again set a single-season scoring record.
 The Lakers defeated the Washington Capitols in the 1949 BAA Finals.

 In 1949, the BAA and NBL merged to form the NBA.
 The new league started the inaugural 1949–50 NBA season, featuring 17 teams, with the Lakers in the Central Division.
-Mikan again was dominant, averaging 27.4 points per game and 2.9 assists per game and taking another scoring title; Alex Groza of Indianapolis Olympians was the only other player to break the 20-point-barrier that year.
-After comfortably leading his team to an impressive 51–17 record and storming through the playoffs, Mikan's team played the 1950 NBA Finals against the Syracuse Nationals.
-In Game 1, the Lakers beat Syracuse on their home court when Lakers reserve guard Bob Harrison hit a 40-foot buzzer beater to give Minneapolis a two-point win.
+Mikan again was dominant, averaging 27.4 points per game and 2.9 assists per game and taking another scoring title; After posting an impressive 51–17 record and storming through the playoffs, Mikan's team played the 1950 NBA Finals against the Syracuse Nationals.
+In Game 1, the Lakers beat Syracuse on their home court when Lakers reserve guard Bob Harrison made a 40-foot buzzer beater to give Minneapolis a two-point win.
 The team split the next four games, and in Game 6, the Lakers won 110–95 and won the first-ever NBA championship.
 Mikan scored 31.3 points per game in the playoffs.